Ardabil: Geology

 The hot springs and natural landscapes in the Ardabil area attract tourists.
 The mineral springs of Ardabil (Beele-Darreh, Sar'eyn, Sardabeh and Booshloo) are notable throughout Iran for their therapeutic qualities.

-Of the many lakes in the area, the largest include Ne'or, Shorabil, ShoorGel, NouShahr and Aloocheh that are the habitats of some species of water birds.
-The Lake Ne'or is located in a mountainous area 48 km south-east of the city of Ardabil.
+Of the many lakes in the area, the largest include Ne'or, Shorabil, ShoorGel, NouShahr, and Aloocheh, which are habitats for some species of water birds.
+Lake Ne'or is located in a mountainous area 48 km south-east of the city of Ardabil.
 It covers an area of 2.1 km^{2} and has an average depth of 3 metres.
 It is fed by springs in the lake bed.

 Earthquakes

-Ardabil is associated with historical confusion between the 893 Dvin earthquake which was often wrongly documented as the 893 Ardabil earthquake due to the similarity of the Arabic name for city of Dvin in Armenia, 'Dabil' to Ardabil.
+Ardabil is associated with historical confusion between the 893 Dvin earthquake which was often wrongly documented as the 893 Ardabil earthquake due to the similarity of the Arabic name for the city of Dvin in Armenia, 'Dabil' to Ardabil.

 On 28 February 1997, a destructive earthquake hit the Ardabil area.
-At least 965 people were killed, 2,600 injured, 36,000 homeless, 12,000 houses damaged or destroyed and 160,000 livestock were killed.
-Severe damage was incurred on roads, electrical power lines, communications and water distribution systems around Ardabil.
+At least 965 people were killed, 2,600 were injured, 36,000 were left homeless, 12,000 houses were damaged or destroyed, and 160,000 livestock were killed.
+Severe damage was incurred on roads, electrical power lines, communications, and water distribution systems around Ardabil.